 The school was not welcoming to women when I arrived in 1963.
 There were no women on faculty.
-Even harder to believe there were no female students.
-It was not until 1973 that women, 13 of them, were among the graduates: five along with 187 of their male classmates received MBA degrees and eight accompanied by 105 males received BAs in Honors Business.
+Even harder to believe there were few female students.
+By 1973, only 13 women were among the graduates: five along with 187 of their male classmates received MBA degrees and eight accompanied by 105 males received BAs in Honors Business.
 On the rare occasion when a woman would apply for admission she was referred to the Secretarial Course.
 This procedure was not unique to Western.
-Business schools everywhere
+Business schools everywhere followed the same pattern.